-The Forest Hills Choral Club, consisting of 80 active and 84 associate members, achieved a triumph in the first con-84 associate members, achieved a triumph in the first concert of the third season, presented at the Masonic Hall, Friday evening, Dec.
+The Forest Hills Choral Club, consisting of 80 active and 84 associate members, achieved a triumph in the first concert of the third season, presented at the Masonic Hall, Friday evening, Dec.
 7. The selections were the most difficult which have been given in the five appearances of the club and the singing showed the skillful training under the direction of Bruno Huhn, conductor.
 The men's voices appeared to best advantage in "To the Field!
 To the Hunt!" by Dudley Buck.
-The loveliest number on the program and the one which brought the most applause Hunt!" by Dudley Buck.
-The loveliest number on the program and the one which brought the most applause was "Indian Lullaby," by Carl Busch, with incidental solo by William Roberts.
-In "The Message," a composition of Bruno Huhn, with words by Adelaide Anne Proctor, the women's voices delighted the audience.
+The loveliest number on the was "Indian Lullaby," by Carl Busch, with incidental solo by William Roberts.
+In "The Message," a composition of Brano Huhn, with words by Adelaide Anne Proctor, the somen's voices delighted the audience.
 The setting shows melodic power and the words and music were blended beautifully.
-There were a secretarian music were blended eautifully.
 There were a generous number of encores.
 Mrs. Edwin Bird Wilson sang a group of songs by Marie